-Centennial Hall not only houses classrooms but administrative offices for education studies, English, languages and special education.
+Centennial Hall not only houses classrooms but administrative offices for education for equity and justice, English, languages and special education and inclusive practices.
 Services for Students with Disabilities and the Office of Multicultural Affairs are located here as well as the new Student Success Center (providing writing, math and other academic support).
 Hungry?
 Not only can you feed your brain with knowledge but your stomach as well at Einstein Bros.
 Bagels.

 FUN FACT: The Lantern, located on the third floor, offers an amazing view of campus!
 This is a great spot to look over the Chippewa River.

 Haas Fine Arts Center

 Across the footbridge is the Haas Fine Arts Center on Water Street.
 This is a second home to music and theatre arts majors.
 You may even catch a glimpse of the Blugold Marching Band — the largest marching band among U.S. Division III schools — practicing on the lawn.
 Great spaces to take in student work include Foster Art Gallery, Riverside Theatre and the concert halls: Gantner and Phillips.

 Here you’ll and the history, communication and journalism, psychology, mathematics, philosophy and religious studies, political science, sociology, watershed institute and other interdisciplinary departments.
 The first floor Communication and Journalism Center gives students hands-on experience in television, radio, newspaper and photography, and is home to the award-winning student newspaper, The Spectator, and WUEC-FM radio.